 It’s hard to imagine that Keong Saik Road, an iconic tourist destination, once drew a vastly different kind of crowd.
-The district, now home to trendy restaurants, bars and boutique hotels, once was a hotbed of small-time criminals and Chinese clan associations.
+The district—now home to trendy restaurants, bars and boutique hotels—once was a red-light district and a hotbed of small-time crime.
 Today the only remnants of its provocative past are the multi-storey shophouses that flank the street.

 Breakfast spots and coffee stops